hanabi/hanabi.github.io/docs/level_2.md

 - *Trash* cards are defined as cards that have already been played.
 Thus, they are useless to the team.
 - Players should generally avoid "touching" trash cards with a clue, as doing so would violate *Good Touch Principle*.
   - Rarely, it can be useful to deliberately clue a trash card and violate *Good Touch Principle* in order to perform a special move.
-Several such moves are covered later on in this document.
+Several such moves are covered later on.
 - In the case where a suit is partially "dead", the unneeded cards are also considered trash.
 For example, if both copies of the red 3 have been discarded, then the red 4 and the red 5 are both considered trash.

 <br />